-A funny thing happening on the way towards widespread adoption of social media marketing: The use of global social networks as traditional publishing — and hence brand marketing — platforms was rightly perceived as a fairly limited way to connect with and gain the trusted, meaningful engagement of customers and prospects.
+A funny thing happened on the way toward widespread adoption of social media marketing: The use of global social networks as traditional publishing — and hence brand marketing — platforms was rightly perceived as a fairly limited way to achieve trusted, meaningful engagement with customers and prospects.

-In the last couple of years, companies have increasingly sought out so-called ‘genuine’ and ‘authentic’ new ways of reaching out to, conversing with, and otherwise collaborating together in useful ways with those on social media on topics of mutual interest, namely the products and services that they provide.
-This has led to countless experiments in adapting social media to the marketing function in our organizations, while also living up to both the standards (and expectations) of the new social channels.
+In the last couple of years, companies have increasingly sought out so-called ‘genuine’ and ‘authentic’ new ways of reaching, conversing, and otherwise collaborating with those on social media on topics of mutual interest, namely the products and services that they provide.
+This has led to countless experiments in adapting social media advocacy to the marketing function in our organizations, while also living up to both the standards and expectations of the new social channels.

-The question has always been, however, how to best use social media with the least cynicism and the greatest effect to truly engage with the marketplace, while having measurable and cost effective business impact.
-While the short term goal of such activity might be driving new transactions (sales and other outcomes), the long term goal is to partner with and co-create the best joint outcomes.
+The question has always been, however, how to best use social media platforms with the least cynicism and the greatest effect to truly engage with the marketplace, while having a measurable and cost-effective business impact.
+While the short-term goal of such activity might be driving new transactions (sales and other outcomes) and increasing brand awareness, the long-term goal is to partner with and co-create the best joint outcomes.
 This includes producing better products, ensuring they are supported well, and more prosaic yet very valuable results such as increasing margins and reducing time to sale.

 Yet those very same companies also have legions of interested parties who do have — at least collectively — a tremendous amount of social capital that they just might be willing to employ for mutual benefit.
 If only they had guidance on how best to do it.

-In short, savvy companies can strategically enlist their workforce, business partners, supply chain, customers, and other interested stakeholders to become advocates, if the right motivation exists.
-Now, while I observed recently that the environment for advocacy in social media has grown increasingly favorable, and the infrastructure, techniques, and management processes have moved beyond early experimentaton, we really haven’t talked about specific examples of successful social media advocacy programs.
+In short, savvy marketers can strategically enlist their employees, business partners, supply chain, customers, industry influencers, and other interested stakeholders to become social media advocates, if the right motivation exists.
+Now, while I observed recently that the environment for social media advocacy has grown increasingly favorable, and the infrastructure, techniques, and management processes have moved beyond early experimentation, we really haven’t talked about specific examples of successful social media advocacy programs.
 In other words, is there actually good evidence that advocacy works and is happening?

 Fortunately, the lack of good examples of social advocacy programs is no longer the issue.
-In fact, we find they are starting to thrive in many industries, even while the exact result and approach remain relatively varied, usually a sign of early days.
-For now, the advocacy programs that exist currently are largely focused on the constituency that companies have the most direct influence over, namely employees, though certainly we know of good examples across the constituency spectrum.
+In fact, we’ve found brand advocacy efforts are starting to thrive in many industries, even while the exact result and approach remain relatively varied, usually a sign of early days.
+For now, the advocacy programs that exist currently are largely focused on the constituency that companies have the most direct influence over, namely employees; though, certainly, we know of good examples across the constituency spectrum.

-Here are a breakdown of some of the advocacy programs — many current, and some past — that leading enterprises have engaged in:
+Here is a breakdown of some of the advocacy programs — many current, and some past — that leading enterprises have engaged in:

 Ce site web utilise des cookies pour vous vous assurer une expérience de navigation optimale.OK En Savoir Plus